RasmusKnothNielsen/Code_examples_Construction_3sem/3._ADT/Abstract/DifferenceBetweenArrayLists.md

-# Difference between Java's ArrayList and my ArrayList:
+# Difference between Java's Abstract and my Abstract:

 No:
 - Sort